longform

 The efforts to hold the instigators of the insurrection to account have likewise unfolded as entertainment.
 “Opinion: January 6 Hearings Could Be a Real-Life Summer Blockbuster,” read a CNN headline in May — the unstated corollary being that if the hearings failed at the box office, they would fail at their purpose. (“Lol no one is watching this,” the account of the Republican members of the House Judiciary Committee tweeted as the hearings were airing, attempting to suggest such a failure.)

-As Garber writes, the reasons the hearings actually drew large audiences.
-She does not mention one reason for that: the Committee hired former ABC News producers to make it more compelling for television viewers, and they leveraged connections to put it in prime time slots.
+Garber notes reasons the hearings actually drew large audiences.
+She does not mention one other explanation for that: the Committee hired former ABC News producers to make it more compelling for television viewers, and they leveraged connections to put it in prime time slots.
 It is fair to portray this as a way to turn dry scraps of testimony and a confusing series of events into an understandable storyline.
 A more cynical read is that these producers treated real life as entertainment fodder.
 As this essay suggests, the line has fully blurred.

 Andy Greenberg, author of “Sandworm”, has a new book out called “Tracers in the Dark” about the new investigative techniques to find criminals who use Tor and cryptocurrencies.
 Over the past month and a half, Wired has dripped out a lengthy excerpt from the book.
 The final part was published this week and I spent today reading the whole thing in full.